typst-community/setup-typst/README.md

 # Setup Typst

-A cross-OS Actions for installing Typst.
+A cross-OS action for installing Typst.

 ## Inputs